Video ingest in Python

 as an arbitrary start time.

-To get the Run end time, we’ll simply add the video duration (in seconds) to this start time.
+To get the Run end time, we’ll add the video duration (in seconds) to this start time.

 If you haven’t make sure to install OpenCV for Python with pip install opencv-python